trevor-richardson/MCFlow/README.md

 # MCFlow

-A PyTorch implementation of our paper
-"MCFlow: Monte Carlo Flow Models for Data Imputation", published at CVPR 2020.
+A PyTorch implementation of our CVPR 2020 conference paper "MCFlow: Monte Carlo Flow Models for Data Imputation."

 By Trevor W. Richardson, Wencheng Wu, Lei Lin, Beilei Xu and Edgar A. Bernal.